The Art of Giving vs. Tuxedos and Hors d’Oeuvres

 From Donor to Changemaker

 Real giving isn’t about quick fixes.
+Giving is about people.
 It’s about helping others build a better foundation for their own futures.
 Consider 1 Peter 4:10: “As each has received a gift, use it to serve one another.”
 Today’s most impactful philanthropy empowers people, giving them the tools they need to thrive long after the initial gesture is gone.

 Small Gestures, Big Waves